jigar23/SmartContracts/README.md

         New Owner will now be able to control all funds in the contract.
     - RenounceOwnership - This will renounce the contracts ownership and transfer the funds present in the contract back to the owner.

+ 2. TimeBasedWill_Truffle

+ - Extending the contract to run in truffle with testrpc
+ - Added test cases in Javascript to test basic functionalities

  To Do's:
- - Export this to truffle
- - Add test cases
  - Use Safe Math Library
  - Use https://github.com/OpenZeppelin/openzeppelin-solidity/blob/master/contracts/payment/SplitPayment.sol to split the share